AdobeDocs/commerce-pwa-studio/src/pages/tutorials/events/custom-events/index.md

 # Creating custom events

-PWA Studio 12.5 adds an eventing framework to capture a set of default, everyday shopper interactions on your storefronts.
+The eventing framework introduced in the PWA Studio 12.5 release comes with a core set of storefront events related to various interactions with the application.
-You can also extend the framework by adding additional events to track user interactions beyond those in the default package.
+You can use PWA Studio's extensibility framework to modify your storefront and have it publish events not covered by the default set.

-PWA Studio provides a [sample extension](https://github.com/magento/pwa-studio/tree/develop/packages/extensions/experience-platform-connector/) that shows how to add a custom event.
+PWA Studio provides the source for the [Experience Platform Connector extension](https://github.com/magento/pwa-studio/tree/develop/packages/extensions/experience-platform-connector/) to show how you can add a custom event.

-In this sample extension, we added a `SEARCH_RESPONSE` event.
-This event fires when a search result or an `EMPTY_RESULT` response is returned from Adobe Commerce.
+This extension dispatches a `SEARCH_RESPONSE` event, which is not part of the default set.
+This event fires when a search result is returned in the application's search bar.

-These files can be used as a starting point to create your own custom events.
+These files show the different pieces and logic you need to create your own custom events.

 ## searchResponseReceived.js